tranhoi199/PPL2019/README.md

 **Assignment 3**

  - We wrote a Static Check
- - Like other languages, we can compile it, it must have no any errors and if we have any errors like: Not declared variable, function not define or duplicate declaration.
-If it does, error will throw.
+ - Like other languages, we can compile it, it must have no errors and if we have any errors like: Not declared variable, function not define or duplicate declaration.
+If it does, the error will throw.

-I think Assignment 3 is the most complicate in our assignment.
-If you grasp of 3 assignment.
-I definily believe you will easily complete assignment 4.
+I think Assignment 3 is the most complicated in our assignment.
+If you grasp of 3 assignments.
+I definitely believe you will easily complete assignment 4.

 **Assignment 4**